Case Study: iOS Augmented Reality (AR) Mobile App

 - UX/UI Designer (creates the designs and thinks the user flow through to make sure the users would actually know how to navigate through the app)

 This local restaurant and cafe app for iPhone was a giant leap forward for our company.
-As first of its kind, it was a gamble that ultimately paid off in a form of well-made application.
+As first of its kind, it was a gamble that ultimately paid off in a form of a well-made application.

 Over the course of the project, our team refined and expanded expertise on the subject of Augmented Reality and geolocation.
-This gave us several insights which we are eager to apply in the future projects.
+This gave us several insights which we are eager to apply in future projects.
 This restaurant finder app was a great learning ground.